-The Supreme Court will decide whether Section 7(d) of the Citizenship Act, 1955, and government schemes promulgated under the Section, violate the constitutional rights of Overseas Citizens of India.
+The Supreme Court will decide whether Section 7D of the Citizenship Act, 1955, and government schemes promulgated under the Section, violate the constitutional rights of Overseas Citizens of India.

-Section 7 of the Citizenship Act, 1955 recognizes foreign passport holders who are related to India by birth or parentage as Overseas Citizens of India (henceforth, OCIs).
-The OCI category facilitates visa-free entry, employment, and business opportunities for this group of foreign citizens without requiring them to give up their foreign citizenship.
+Section 7 of the Citizenship Act, 1955 recognises foreign passport holders who are related to India by birth or parentage as Overseas Citizens of India (henceforth, OCIs).
+The OCI category facilitates visa-free entry, employment, and business opportunities for this group of foreign citizens.
+Further, it doesn't them to give up their foreign citizenship.
 Following an amendment to the Act in 2015, OCIs are not citizens of India, and accordingly do not enjoy citizenship rights such as voting, contesting public elections, and reservation in public employment.
-In effect, OCI status currently operates as a long term visa.
+In effect, the OCI category currently operates as a long term visa.